Carl Axel Setterberg

-Carl Axel Setterberg (1812-1871) was a Swedish-born Finnish architect.
+Carl Axel Setterberg (1812–1871) was a Swedish-born Finnish architect.
 Setterberg provided much of the urban design for the city of Vaasa, Finland.

 Biography

 Setterberg was born at Bogsta parish in Södermanland, Sweden.
-He studied to become an architect at the Royal Swedish Academy of Fine Arts in Stockholm from 1834–1841.
+He studied to become an architect at the Royal Swedish Academy of Fine Arts in Stockholm from 1834 to 1841.
 In May 1841, he got a job as building contractor in Gävleborg province, where he worked the following ten years.
 In this position he led many important building projects in Gävle and designed several public buildings.

 When he heard that the city of Vaasa in Finland had burned down to the ground in 1852, he became interested in the opportunities surrounding the rebuilding of the city.
 He travelled to Vaasa where the job as county architect was open, and in January 1853 he was temporarily appointed for the job after impressing the county governor Berndt Federley (1799–1863).
 In 1855, he permanently became county architect after he had becoming citizen of the Grand Duchy of Finland.